Water and Sewer Bills

 The installation of water meters is an important reason why New York City has more than enough water to meet its needs.

 For most small properties in New York City, DEP is responsible for the initial installation, replacement and repair of the meter.
 There are some occasions where the property owner may be responsible – and all newly constructed or renovated properties must install water meters at their own expense.

-Property owners, however, are responsible for protecting the water meter, ensuring it is not damaged by freezing or negligence.
+Property owners, however, are responsible for protecting the water meter, ensuring that it is not damaged by freezing weather or negligence.

 Property owners may also be responsible for replacement of the meter if it is illegally removed.

 Where is my water meter?

 Water meters are required to be installed on a property’s water supply line very close to where it enters the building.
 Some water lines come into a property underground, which requires the water meter be installed in a pit, which may be indoors, in a basement, under a sub-floor, in a garage or outdoors in a yard.
 Where an outdoor pit is required, it must be insulated to protect the meter in winter.

 Water meters are mechanical devices and most work in a similar manner.
 They have a measurement device in an inner chamber that is calibrated to record the amount of water that goes through the meter.
 Most meters in one, two and three family homes record water in tenths of cubic feet.
 A tenth of a cubic foot of water is approximately equivalent to ¾ of a gallon of water.

 If you question your bills and feel that your meter is recording incorrectly, you may request to have a “meter accuracy test” be performed on your meter.
 This test is not free and a service fee of $180.00 must be paid before a meter test appointment can be arranged.
 Please call our Customer Call Center at 718-595-7000 during business hours and speak to a Customer Service Representative for more information about this service.

 How can I get a water meter installed in my property?